ChildsplayOSU/bogl-docs/tutorials/boards.md

 ### place
 The `place` function allows you to place something on a board.

-The `place` function takes 3 arguments: A *Content* value which is what is going to be placed on the board, the board the *Content* will be placed on, and a tuple of integers which represents the location of where on the board the *Content* value will be placed.
+The function takes 3 arguments: A *Content* value which is what is going to be placed on the board, the board the *Content* will be placed on, and a tuple of integers which represents the location of where on the board the *Content* value will be placed.
 The return value of a `Place` function call is the board value that was passed to the function updated with the `Content` placed at the specified position.

+:dart: **Excercise:**
-What gets returned when you call the value `initialTTTBoard` in the interpreter below?
+1. Call the value `initialTTTBoard` in the interpreter below.
+What is the return value?

-What gets returned when you enter the function call `place(X, initialTTTBoard, (2,2))` in the interpreter below?
+2. Enter the function call `place(X, initialTTTBoard, (2,2))` into the interpreter below.
+What is the return value?
 {% include code_module_template.html
 content = "game PlaceExample
 type TicTacToeSquare = {O, X, U} -- Board square type (U stands for Unmarked)